rejwanahmed007/Academic_Projects/Academic/5. Advance Database Management System/README.md

 **Tools Used:**

-To develop this project, I used the following tools:
+To develop this project, We used the following tools:

     •	Notepad++ (Text Editor)
-    •	XAMPP (MySQL)
+    •	ORACLE
-    •	Mockup (for UI Design)

-** Contributor:**
+** Contributors:**

     REJWAN AHMED
     ID: 12-20111-1
     CSSE, AIUB
     Spring 2018-2019
-    Course: OBJECT ORIENTED PROGRAMMING I (JAVA)
+    Course: Advance Database Management System
-    Section: C
+    Section: A
+    Contribution: UI Design, Database Design